todogroup/todogroup.org/index.md

 ---

-We are a [guild of companies](#members) that run dedicated open source programs, in order
+We are a [group of companies](#members) that run dedicated open source programs, in order
 to:

 * Give back to open source engineering communities